arkanarian/PostgreSQL-Labs/README.md

 # Roddit
- Vasilevich Maksim | 053504

 **Theme of database**: social media (analogy of Rediit)

 **Technology**: PostgreSQL, Python, FastAPI

-**Used functionalities**: Transactions, Procedures, Functions, Triggers, Joins, Unions, Subqueries, Advanced SQL queries
+**Used functionality**: Transactions, Procedures, Functions, Triggers, Joins, Unions, Subqueries, Advanced SQL queries

 ## Labaratory work 1
 In this laboratory work, it is necessary to: